 Because it was born as a game, and every pirate of the seven seas needs a parrot on his shoulders if he wants to board the galleons with his crew of jailbird filibusters.

 The system is designed to be familiar for the security expert and easy to use for the new entry student, but it does not try to hide its internals as other general purpose distributions try to do.

-Parrot can be used as a daily system, and it provides all the programs for the day to day tasks, including dedicated system flavors that don't ship security tools.
+Parrot can be used as a daily system.
+It provides all the programs for the day to day tasks, including a dedicated edition of the system (Parrot Home Edition) that doesn't include security tools.

-The system has its own applications repository including all the packages supported by Debian (more than 56,000 packages available over 4 different architectures), plus many other applications and tools Debian can't provide yet, all of them are accessible directly from the APT package manager.
+The system has its own applications repository including all the packages supported by Debian, plus many other applications and tools Debian can't provide yet.
+All of them are accessible directly from the APT package manager.

-Additionally, Parrot supports SNAP, a new package distribution system that provides easy access to many other programs that GNU/Linux distributions don't always ship in their software archives.
-Take a look at the snap programs list.
+Additionally, Parrot supports Snap, a package distribution system that provides easy access to many other programs that GNU/Linux distributions don't always ship in their software archives.

-Flatpak is an universal software store similar to snap.
+Flatpak is a universal software store similar to Snap.
 It can be installed from the Parrot official repository.

-Parrot supports Wine, a compatibility layer to run Windows applications in Linux environments.
+Also Parrot supports Wine, a compatibility layer to run Windows applications in GNU/Linux environments.

 Should I use Parrot?

 Even if we would like everyone to use the Parrot System or, at least, give it a try, there are some important considerations to make about who we expect to use Parrot and who may have a bad experience from it.